microsoft/z3guide/website/docs-programming/01 - Z3 JavaScript Examples.md

 that have different meaning depending on whether a bit-vector is treated as a signed or unsigned numeral.
 These are signed comparison and signed division, remainder operations.

-In the following we illustrate the use of signed and unsigned less-than-or-equal.
+In the following we illustrate the use of signed and unsigned less-than-or-equal:

 ```z3-js
 const x = Z3.BitVec.const('x', 32);